Oklahoma State University Athletics

 December 05, 2025 | Cowboy Tennis

-STILLWATER – Oklahoma State's men's tennis team, has added German standout Christopher Thies to its roster for the spring semester, it was announced Friday morning by head coach Dustin Taylor.
+STILLWATER – Oklahoma State's men's tennis team, has added German standout Christopher Thies to its roster, it was announced Friday morning by head coach Dustin Taylor.

 The 17-year-old currently has an ITF junior ranking of 187, with a singles World Tennis Number of 17.3 and a doubles World Tennis Number of 25.4.